sjbylo/container-workshop/97-zero-downtime-canary-example/README.md

 while true; do curl http://$APP_ROUTE/; sleep .2; done
 ```

-Now configure so that 10% of requests are sent to the canary version of the application:
+Now configure it so that 10% of requests are sent to the canary version of the application:

 ```
 oc set route-backends prod prod=90 canary=10
 ```

-Test the application, showing that 90% of requests are sent to the production version and about 10%
+Test the application, showing that 90% of requests are sent to the production version and 10%
 are sent to the canary version:

 ```